seaofvoices/luau-path/README.md

 function Path:filePrefix(): string?
 ```

-Extracts the prefix of self.file_name.
+Extracts the prefix of `self:fileName()`.

 The prefix is:

 - `nil`, if there is no file name;
 - The entire file name if there is no embedded `.`;
 - The portion of the file name before the first non-beginning `.`;
 - The entire file name if the file name begins with `.` and has no other `.`s within;
 - The portion of the file name before the second `.` if the file name begins with `.`

 _See Also_